zeroIndex0/gitTest/README.md

 So we would run the following command:
 ##### WARNING:
 #### Back Up All Data Before Attempting
-If you create a new repo and want to push existing code to the new repo,
-do not use this method.
-This pulls and it will erase the data you have currently in your folder with whatever you currently have in the repo.
+If you create a new repo and want to push existing code to the new repo, do not use this method.
+This method pulls what is already in the repo (I belive) and it will erase the data you currently have in your working folder with whatever is currently have in the repo.
 Either start over, seek answers elsewhere, or add the files first through github then rebase.
 ```
 git -c http.sslVerify=false pull --rebase origin master